Teacher Librarian Program

 Teacher Librarian students complete a school field experience course, where they work in elementary and secondary school library settings.
 Emphasis is on observation and guided practice with a credentialed school librarian (library media teacher).

 - Teacher Librarianship and MLIS

-Students choosing to focus their studies in teacher librarianship have the option to earn a Master's Degree in Library and Information Science by completing just two additional courses (6 units).
+Students choosing to focus their studies in teacher librarianship have the option to earn a Master's Degree in Library and Information Science by completing just four additional courses (12 units).